 Chemistry can be a challenge for many schools with safety considerations and equipment availability.
-At the same time, students learn best by doing and take a lot away from physical experimentation and replicating reactions they have learnt in theory.
+The Illustrated Guide to Home Chemistry Experiments points out that students learn best by doing and take a lot away from physical experimentation and replicating reactions they have learnt in theory.
 Video is a great compromise so that students can see how amazing chemistry can be without putting themselves at risk or breaking the bank.

 Here are a collection of the 7 impressive reactions that should motivate your class to understand the science behind the spectacle: